Introduction to the Study of the Book of Acts

-The book of Acts was written within the lifetime of most of the eyewitnesses of the life, death and resurrection of Jesus Christ.
+The book of Acts was written within the lifetime of most of the eyewitnesses of the life, death, and resurrection of Jesus Christ.
 Those events occurred within the boundaries of Palestine about 2000 years ago.
 The birth of Jesus is dated between 4 and 6 BC, and his death AD 30 or 33.

 Four emperors were on the Roman throne during the span that the book covers: Tiberius, Caligula, Claudius, and Nero.

 There are three main characters in the book, Jesus, Peter, and Paul.
-Many might argue that Jesus is not a main character but He is there in every chapter, every verse.
+Many might argue that Jesus is not the main character but He is there in every chapter, every verse.
 Peter and Paul are carrying out His commission, they are preaching His Gospel.
 Jesus had commanded (1:8), “and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
 The book of Acts is a small look into what was done in carrying out that command.
-It is the story that God wanted preserved.
-Peter was with Jesus throughout his entire ministry and was a witness to the baptism, transfiguration, arrest, trial and crucifixion of Jesus.
-He was also witness to the miracles of Jesus and to His resurrection.
+It is the story that God wanted to be preserved.
+Peter was with Jesus throughout his entire ministry and was a witness to the baptism, transfiguration, arrest, trial, and crucifixion of Jesus.
+He was also witnessing to the miracles of Jesus and to His resurrection.
 Paul’s introduction to Jesus was on the road to Damascus where he was going to arrest Christians.
 He was a witness to the risen Lord there and immediately afterward determined to preach the resurrected Christ (Acts 9).